Mahébourg

-Mahébourg is a small town on the south-eastern coast of the island of Mauritius, having a population of 15,457 as of 2015.
+Mahébourg is a small village on the south-eastern coast of the island of Mauritius, having a population of 15,457 as of 2015.
 It is considered the main town of the Grand Port District.

 Overview

 Mahébourg is named after Bertrand-François Mahé de La Bourdonnais, one of the most successful governors of the French colonial period.
-It was originally built by the Dutch during their brief period of colonisation of the island.
+The town was originally built by the Dutch during their brief period of colonisation of the island.
 It was close to their landing port, had ample water supply from many rivers and streams and had a scenic view of the large bay area.
-Mahébourg knew major development around 1806 during the French colonisation era.
+Mahébourg underwent major development around 1806, during the French colonisation era.

 The well-planned wide streets in the old section of Mahébourg still bear testimony to this Dutch and French colonial past.
-After the French chose Port Louis as the main port Mahébourg declined into a sleepy coastal city.
+After the French chose Port Louis as the main port, Mahébourg declined into a sleepy coastal city.
 The past is still preserved today in the Historical Naval Museum which also recounts the epic naval battles of the past between the French Navy and the Royal Navy.
 The Frederik Hendrik museum in Vieux Grand Port recounts the history of the early Dutch settlement of the island.

 Nowadays, Mahébourg is a bustling centre of local trade.
-The new waterfront complex promises some memorable walks along the sea-side.
-It has a casino, mark of a developing tourism industry.
-There is a growing number of small inns in the city itself and the surrounding districts which cater for local and foreign visitors.
+The new waterfront complex offers memorable walks along the seaside.
+The town has a casino, mark of a developing tourism industry.
+There is a growing number of small inns in the city itself and the surrounding districts which cater to local and foreign visitors.
 Mahébourg is well known for its lagoon (the biggest in Mauritius) and for its fishing industry.

 The town has three primary schools, namely Willoughby Government School, Dupérré Government School and Notre Dame des Anges Roman Catholic Aided (RCA), and four secondary schools: Emmanuel Anquetil State Secondary School, Hamilton College Boys, Hamilton College Girls and Loretto Convent of Mahébourg.